AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

   - Click on the title of the top-most commit

     You should then see something like "1 merge request!128 WIP: Add an AnonArgFlag to FunTy" near the top, if there is an active MR from this branch.

-## Merge requests

-- The title and description of a MR do not form part of the Git repo's history.
-Only the commit messages in the patches do.
-So make sure that each patch has a good commit message!
-The title and description of the MR signpost the readers through the review process.

-- To see all merge requests, click on "Merge requests" *in the left-hand nav column*.
-The similar icon in the black menu bar at the top doesn't seem to do anything useful.

-- To see more code surrounding a diff, there are some light grey "..." icons at the top and bottom of the line-number column.
-Click to show more.

 ## Reviewing a MR